Best free accounting software for UK small businesses 2024

 Best free accounting software at a glance

 April might mark the end of the financial year, but there are still plenty of key tax dates sprinkled throughout the year that can trip business owners up.
-That includes the upcoming second payment deadline for the self-employed on July 31.
+That includes the upcoming October 5 deadline to register for self-assessment tax return for FY2023/24.

 Downloading accounting software is the best way to stay prepared; but the idea of forking out for new technology is daunting in today’s economy.
 That’s why more people are turning to free software as a smart way to keep costs down while your cash flow feels more volatile.